 Sec.
-82.184. - Parking prohibited on front and side yards.
+82.184.
+Parking prohibited on front and side yards.

-It is unlawful for a person to park or allow to remain parked a motor vehicle, large motor vehicle, farm equipment, construction vehicle, boat, personal watercraft or trailer of any kind at any time in the side or front yard, in any single-family residential zoning district.
+It is unlawful for a person to park or allow to remain parked a motor vehicle, large motor vehicle, farm equipment, construction vehicle, boat, personal watercraft or trailer of any kind at any time in the side or front yard, in any singlefamily residential zoning district.

 Sec.
-82.185. - Exceptions.
+82.185.
+Exceptions.

-- (a) It is an exception to the prohibition in section 82.184 if all wheels of the motor vehicle, large motor vehicle, travel trailer, boat or personal watercraft parked in the front yard are on a permanently maintained parking area extending from the curb, street, or alley in a contiguous course, and constructed of materials permitted under the Land Development Code.: - (1) Gravel with barriers or permanent curbing to define the driveway; - (2) Concrete; - (3) Brick; or - (4) Asphalt. - (b) The gravel, concrete, brick or asphalt parking area referred to in subsection (a) shall be no greater than the area permitted under the Land Development Code 45 per cent of the size of the front yard, except in the following situations: - (1) A residential unit which does not meet the minimum setback requirements as set out in the Land Development Code is located on the property; or, - (2) A residential unit is located on the property, and the width of the lot is 25 feet or less; or, - (3) A residential unit is located on the property, and the property abuts a street which is curbless or is less than 30 feet wide. - (c) It is an exception to the prohibition in section 82.184 if the motor vehicle, large motor vehicle, travel trailer, boat or personal watercraft is parked in the side yard and the vehicle is screened from view from the public right-of-way by an opaque fence six feet in height.
+(a) It an exception to the prohibition in section 82.184 if all wheels of the motor vehicle, large motor vehicle, travel trailer, boat or personal watercraft parked in the front yard are on a permanently maintained parking area extending from the curb, street, or alley in a contiguous course, and constructed of materials permitted under the Development Code:.

+- (1) Gravel with barriers or permanent curbing to define the driveway;

+- (2) Concrete;

+- (3) Brick; or

+- (4) Asphalt.

+(b) The gravel, concrete, brick or asphalt parking area referred to in subsection (a) shall be no greater than the area permitted under the Development

+Code 45 per cent of the size of the front yard, except in the following situations:.

+- (1) A residential unit which does not meet the minimum setback requirements as set out in the Land Development Code is located on the property; or, - (2) A residential unit is located on the property, and the width of the lot is 25 feet or less; or, - (3) A residential unit is located on the property, and the property abuts a street which is curbless or is less than 30 feet wide.

+SECTION 28.
+Section 82.267 of the San Marcos City Code is hereby deleted in its entirety and designated as a reserved section as set forth below.

 Sec.
-82.186. - Parking prohibited on vacant lots.

-- (a) It is unlawful for a person to park or allow to remain parked at any time on a vacant lot in any single family residential zoning district more than two of the following:

-- (1) A motor vehicle;

-- (2) A large motor vehicle;

-- (3) A travel trailer;

-- (4) A boat or personal watercraft.

-- (b) It is unlawful for a person to park or allow to remain parked a semi-trailer, pole trailer, commercial vehicle, construction vehicle or farm equipment on a vacant lot in any single family residential zoning district.

-ARTICLE 6. - BICYCLES

-In this article:

-Bicycle means a device having two or three wheels, connected by a frame of metal or wood, and designed to be propelled by human power.
-This definition does not apply to toy tricycles or velocipedes.

-Cross reference- Definitions and rules of construction generally, §§ 1.002, 1.003.

-Sec.
-82.267. - Riding on bicycle paths.
+82.267.
+Riding on bicycle paths Reserved.